turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/4_implementing_playlists.markdown

 If you messed up everything doing the optional additional features (or things get messed up going into the next section), remember that you can always go back to master (your last working state) and check out a branch from there.

+The instructions for this part will build onto the end of `3_implementing-songs` and assume that you did not implement additional song features.
+If you built the additional functionality and merged it into master, you will be fine.
+Just keep your eye out for the few places that might be different.

 Artists, check.
 Songs, check.
 Now let's implement `playlists`.
 First, check out a new branch:

 ```